GeoffreyMokua/Hotel-booking-app/README.md

-# Hotel-booking-app
-This is a simple HTML/CSS and Javascript website for hotel booking.
 # Portfolio
 #### By Geoffrey Mokua
-### It is a description of my Agriculture website
+### It is a description of my Hotel Booking Website
 ## Table of content
  ##### Description
  ##### Installation Requirement